The History of the Site

 During September 2007 a new section for primary teaching links was created.
 The mini-site, Primary Interactive, was introduced as an easy way for students to access some of the old online activities from the main Primary Resources website.

-Over sixteen years after it first launched, Primary
+Over nineteen years after it first launched, Primary

 Resources continues to be a free forum for sharing